-Pre-workout makes you sweat more because many contain thermogenic ingredients that raise your body temperature and compounds that make you push harder in your workout.
+Pre-workout supplements make you sweat more because many of them contain thermogenic ingredients that raise your body temperature and compounds that make you push harder in your workout.

-Thermogenesis is a metabolic process when your body produces heat by burning calories, and any ingredients that boost metabolism and burn fat are considered thermogenic ingredients.
+Thermogenesis is a metabolic process where your body produces heat by burning calories, and any ingredients that boost metabolism and burn fat are considered thermogenic ingredients.

 The thermogenesis and intensity of your workout will cause your core body temperature to rise significantly.
 What happens with a higher body temperature?
 Excessive sweating.

-Sweating is how our bodies regulate temperature; the higher the temp., the more you sweat.
+Sweating is how our bodies regulate temperature; the higher the temperature, the more you sweat.
 When you take a pre-workout before your exercise session, it can activate your sweat glands even more, promoting higher sweat production during your workout.

 What Ingredients Cause Excessive Sweating?

 Pre-workout ingredients such as caffeine and pepper extracts are usually the cause of excessive sweating.

 Manufacturers design pre-workouts to ramp you up for a longer, better workout, so you need ingredients that target energy, endurance, and stamina.

 To achieve that intensity, all this ultimately results in more sweat.

 From my personal use, I've found that thermogenic ingredients in pre-workouts, like caffeine, significantly increase my body's temperature.
 Let’s look at some common ingredients found in the most popular thermogenic pre-workout supplements.

 Not only is caffeine a stimulant giving you the energy and focus so you can push through a hard workout, but it is also a thermogenic ingredient and the main one in many pre-workouts.

 Caffeine increases adrenaline levels, giving you an extra energy boost and giving your metabolism a jump start.
 The average cup of coffee has approximately 100mg of caffeine, and many pre-workouts contain two or three times that some even more.

 Research published by the National Institutes of Health (NIH) shows caffeine increases sweating, not only by thermogenesis but also by sudomotor changes.
 Sudomotor function is how the nervous system controls sweat gland activity in response to various factors, including environmental .

 Green Tea Extract